 Here's a tip courtesy of my acquisitions editor.
-To cause your music to stop playing after a specific period of time, open the Control Center (by swiping up from the bottom of the screen), tap the Clock icon, and then tap Timer.
+To cause your music to stop playing after a specific period of time, open the Control Center, tap the Clock icon, and then tap Timer.
 Use the wheels to set the amount of time that you want the music to play.
 Tap When Timer Ends.
 Swipe up the screen and tap Stop Playing.
+Tap Set at the top right of the screen then tap Start.
 When the timer expires, the music stops.